 If you look through your skin care products, you will invariably find rice milk as one of the active ingredients in them.
 However, no scientific evidence supports their role in skin care products.
 Read on to know about rice milk soap benefits:

-- Rice milk imparts a whitening effect to the skin
+- Rice milk imparts a whitening, brightening, and revitalizing effect on the skin

 - It helps to even your skin tone when used regularly